nthompson777/angular-foundation-playground/README.md

 Clone this repo in dev folder and cd to it: `git clone https://github.com/nthompson777/angular-foundation-playground cd angular-foundation-playground`

+Install dependencies via Yarn: `yarn`.

 ## Development server

-Run `ng serve`, `yarn start` or `npm start` for a dev server.
+Run `npm start` to start or `ng serve` for a dev server.
 Navigate to (http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding